Quick answer

-Whether you're doing baby-led weaning or spoon-feeding, banana is versatile and packed with nutrients that support healthy development.
+Whether you're doing baby-led weaning or spoon-feeding, banana is versatile, portable, and packed with nutrients that support healthy development.

 When babies can eat banana

-Babies can eat banana from around 6 months when they start solids.
+Babies can eat banana from around 6 months, when they start solids and show signs of readiness.

-Banana is soft when ripe, requires minimal preparation, and is rarely allergenic.
-It's often recommended as one of the first foods to try.
+Banana is soft when ripe, needs minimal preparation, and is rarely allergenic — often recommended as one of the first foods to try.

 See our first foods for baby guide for more ideas.